TritonDataCenter/triton/docs/developer-guide/building.md

 consequences.

-If instead you would like to build components in a local SDC install or in a downloaded COAL image, you will have some additional setup to do before you can build.
+If instead you would like to build components in a local SDC install or in a downloaded CoaL image, you will have some additional setup to do before you can build.
 In this case, see the section "Setting up an SDC for builds".

 NOTE: Even if you do not use JPC and output your builds to Manta, you will still